argoproj-labs/hera/CONTRIBUTING.md

 ### Local Hera examples

-Tests that do not correspond to any upstream Argo Workflow examples should live in `examples/workflows/*.py`
+Tests that do not correspond to any upstream Argo Workflow examples should live in one of the topic folders under `examples/workflows/`, e.g. `dags` or `loops`.
+Use `misc` if there isn't a specific topic that matches.

 In order to add a new workflow test to test Hera functionality, do the following -